Ernie A Arias

 Lisa became interested in Lookingglass through her children, who enrolled in Lookingglass programs in 1997.
 Her first Lookingglass production was Eleven Rooms of Proust and she has been a loyal fan ever since.
 She joined the Lookingglass board in 2000 and was honored to serve as co–chair of Theatre that Moves—The Campaign for Lookingglass from 2000–2003.
 Lisa served as Chairman of the Board at Lookingglass from 2006–2011.
 She serves as a National Council member of Theatre Communications Group, the national service organization for American nonprofit theaters.

-Michael Jacobson is a Partner at Katten, Muchin, and Rosenman LLP where he is Head of the Commercial Finance Practice.
-His practice encompasses a wide variety of areas in of commercial finance, including senior, first lien, and second lien, and mezzanine financings and structures.
-Mr. Jacobson’s experience includes issuer, lender, and investor representation, cash flow and asset-based transactions, leveraged buyouts and build-ups, restructurings and workouts, addressing and negotiating intercreditor and subordination-related issues, equity co-investments and health care finance transactions for a broad range of institutional clients.
-He has been listed in Chambers USA: America’s Leading Lawyers for Business (2006–2012), The Best Lawyers in America (2010–2013), and Illinois Super Lawyers (2007–2008, 2013).
+Michael Jacobson is a Partner at Katten Muchin Rosenman LLP where he is Head of the Commercial Finance Practice Group.
+His practice encompasses a wide variety of areas in of commercial finance, including senior, first lien, second lien and mezzanine financings and structures.
+Mr. Jacobson’s experience includes issuer, lender and investor representation, cash flow and asset-based transactions, leveraged buyouts and build-ups, restructurings and workouts, addressing and negotiating intercreditor and subordination-related issues, equity co-investments and health care finance transactions for a broad range of institutional clients.
+He has been listed in Chambers USA: America’s Leading Lawyers for Business (2006–2014), The Best Lawyers in America (2010–2015), and Illinois Super Lawyers (2007–2008, 2013 and 2014).

 Michael graduated from the University of Iowa with a BBA in finance and attended DePaul University College of Law, where he graduated with honors and was a member of the Law Review and elected a member of The Order of the Coif.